 The facility only conducts administrative investigations related to sexual abuse investigations.
-Louisiana Office of Juvenile Justice also investigates allegations of sexual abuse.
-The Madison Parish Sheriff's Office has the responsibility for conducting criminal investigations of sexual abuse.
+The Louisiana Office of Juvenile Justice also investigates allegations of sexual abuse.
+The Madison Parish Sheriff's Office is responsible for conducting criminal investigations into allegations of sexual abuse.
 A Cooperative Agreement between the facility and Sheriff's Office was presented for review and is in keeping with this standard related to sexual abuse investigation.
 The Cooperative Agreement requires that Madison Parish Sheriff's Office follows a uniform evidence protocol that is developmentally appropriate for youth when conducting sexual abuse investigations.
 Further, the evidence protocol was adapted from or otherwise based on the most recent edition of the DOJ's Office of Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents, "or similarly comprehensive and authoritative protocols developed after 2011.
 Policy 17.2 chapter 17 (IV.
 Responsive Planning - Evidence Protocol and Forensic Medical Examinations) requires that all residents who experience sexual abuse have access to forensic medical examinations without financial cost to the victim.
 The policy also requires that where possible the forensic examinations are conducted by a Sexual Assault Forensic Examiner (SAFE) or a Sexual Assault Nurse Examiner (SANE).
 When a SAFE or SANE is not available a qualified medical practitioner performs forensic medical examinations.
 Efforts to provide access to a SAFE or SANE are documented by the facility.
 The facility presented a Memorandum of Understanding (MOU) with Madison Parish Hospital which is where residents receive medical treatment.
-There has been one forensic examinations conducted in the past 12 months.

-The facility attempts to make a victim advocate from a rape crisis center available to the victim, in person or by other means.
+There has been no forensic examination conducted in the past 12 months.
+The facility will make a victim advocate from a rape crisis center available to the victim, in person or by other means.
 This is supported by the facility's relationship with the Wellspring Alliance for Families which was confirmed by this auditor who spoke with staff from Wellspring Alliance for Families and verified their agreement to provide victim advocacy to residents of the facility who experience sexual abuse.
+A call from the auditor to Wellspring, confirmed the agreement for support and service provision.
 Policy 17.2 also requires that if and when a rape crisis center is not able to provide victim advocacy services that facility shall make the services available by a qualified agency staff member.
 Additionally, policy 17.2 requires that as requested by the victim, the victim advocate or qualified agency staff member, shall accompany and support the victim through the forensic medical examination process and investigatory interviews and shall provide emotional support, crisis intervention, information and referrals.

-- Cooperative Agreement between Christian Acres Youth Center and Madison Parish Sheriff's Office - Christian Acres Youth Center, Inc. Policy 17.2 - Memorandum of Understanding with Madison Parish Hospital - · Interviews with staff - Phone call to Wellspring Alliance for Families - Interviews with PREA Coordinator - Christian Acres Youth Center Pre-Audit Questionnaire
+- Cooperative Agreement between Christian Acres Youth Center and Madison Parish Sheriff's Office - Christian Acres Youth Center, Inc. Policy 17.2 - Memorandum of Understanding with Madison Parish Hospital - Interviews with staff - Phone call to Wellspring Alliance for Families

+- Interviews with PREA Coordinator - Christian Acres Youth Center Pre-Audit Questionnaire